chrisnoonan98675/site/xl-deploy/how-to/troubleshoot-a-cifs-connection.markdown

 weight: 347
 ---

-These are configuration errors that can occur when using XL Deploy with CIFS/SMB.
+These are configuration errors that can occur when using XL Deploy with CIFS.

 ## CIFS connections are very slow to set up